typebytes/ngx-template-streams/README.md

 If you are already using a custom webpack configuration to adjust the behavior of the build process, it's recommended to follow the [manual installation guide](#manual-installation) instead of using the `ng add` schematic.
 We recommend to stick to [ngx-build-plus](https://github.com/manfredsteyer/ngx-build-plus) as it's very convenient to work with and create a plugin that takes care of merging in your custom webpack config as well as the one provided by `ngx-template-streams`.
 Finally, you have to call our build plugin (you'll find this in `@typebytes/ngx-template-streams/internal/plugin.js`) to make sure the compiler plugin is correctly configured to allow template and AST transformations.

+### Do I need to unsubscribe from my event streams?

+No, that's not necessary.
+The library will automatically complete and clean up every event stream for you when the component is destroyed.

 ## Versioning

 `ngx-template-streams` will be maintained under the Semantic Versioning guidelines.
 Releases are numbered with the following format: